jmscudder/COVID/index.md

 ![](DailyHospitalizations.png)

 ### Testing
+**July 2 testing data has not been updated as of July 3 10:45am Eastern.**

 The increase in the number of reported total tests (blue).
 A 7 day running average is shown in black.
 ![](DailyTests.png)